LSSTScienceCollaborations/StackClub/GettingStarted/GettingStarted.md

 > You can get AnyConnect by pointing your browser at https://sslvpn.ncsa.illinois.edu/ and selecting the `ncsa-vpn-default` option (this will only work if you have a java-compatible browser, like firefox esr version<=52).
 If you already have the AnyConnect client installed, open it up and enter `sslvpn.ncsa.illinois.edu/` in its connection window.

 > You will need to setup two-factor authentication with DUO.
 To setup DUO, follow the instructions here https://duo.security.ncsa.illinois.edu/portal.
 DUO can be configured for smartphone or table access (currently dumb phones are not supported).
+When AnyConnect asks for your "second password", it wants the 6-digit number in your Duo app.
+(This may need refreshing, each one can only be used once.)

 If you forget your password it can be reset following the instructions [here](https://developer.lsst.io/services/lsst-dev.html?highlight=reset#lsst-dev-password).
 If you have problems connecting to the NCSA services you can check their status and submit a help ticket [here](https://confluence.lsstcorp.org/display/DM/LSST+Service+Status+page).